Are you a new or returning student for FTCC’s Fall 2019 semester?

 ATI Testing Students

 - All prospective Associate Degree Nursing and Dental Hygiene students participating in the Health Competitive Admissions Process are required to take the ATI TEAS Exam.
+Select nursing to register for the ATI TEAS.

 - FTCC only accepts and administers the ATI TEAS.
 TEAS IV and TEAS V are not acceptable exams for the FTCC Health Competitive Admissions Process.